samirbanjanovic/Wayless/README.md

 Wayless is a basic, lightweight object-to-object mapper.

-There are multiple ways to get or reuse an instance of mapper.
+There are multiple ways to get an instance of a Wayless mapper.
 The most basic way is to use the `WayMore` singleton.
 It keeps track of all requested mappers based on destinatoin type, source type, and expression builder.

-`Wayless` has an overloaded constructor.
-Using the empty constructor tells Wayless to use the default ExpressionBuilder.
+`Wayless` has an overloaded constructor; the default constructor initializes with all default settings, such as the built in ExpressionBuilder.
 You can also pass your own implementation of `IExpressionBuilder` for Wayless to use.
 If you need to only change a few thigns you can inherit from `ExpressionBuilder` and override its implementations.

 # WayMore
 `WayMore` is the prefered way of getting `Wayless` instances.
-It uses Lazy<T> and stores instances in a ConcurrentDictionary; Wayless, however, is not thread-safe.
+It uses Lazy<T> and stores instances in a ConcurrentDictionary; Keep in mind that an instance of Wayless is not thread-safe.

-It's best to use the overloaded `Get` method to get instances of Wayless. `Get` checks if an instance of the mapper has been requested, if it has it's reused.
-If an instance doesn't exist it's created and cached for reuse.
+It's best to use the overloaded `Get` method to get instances of Wayless. `Get` checks if an instance of the mapper has been cached.
+If there is one it's re-used, if not, a new instance is created and cached.

-You can use the overloaded `GetNew` method to get a clean, new instance, without caching, of `Wayless`.
+You can use the overloaded `GetNew` method to get new instance, without caching it, of `Wayless`.

 # Usage

 By default `Wayless` will attempt the most basic property name matching by ignoring the casing of each property.
-There are plans to make this configurable in future relases.
+Future releases will allow you to inject your own matching algorithm.

-To prevent automatic matching make a call to `DontAutoMatchMembers` before calling the `Map` method.
+`DontAutoMatchMembers` disables automatic match making.

 Example: